From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance: Methodology

-\textbf{Defogging pipeline} we used the validation split of the Foggy Cityscapes dataset.
-Specifically, for the experiments reported here we select the medium intensity fog images as input to the pipelines, so as to asses the performance in a nontrivial but not extreme visibility degradation setting.
-First, we apply each of the handcrafted filters individually (DCP, CLAHE, MSR).
-These filtered images are stored to be used later in our pipeline.
-Second, we subject the foggy images to dedicated defogging models (DehazeFormer, MITNet, focalnet) to produce model restored images.
-In addition we examine mixed pipelines in two configurations: \begin{itemize} \item Filter → Model: applying a handcrafted filter first, then feeding the filtered image into one of the defogging models \item Model → Filter: applying the model first, then refining via a handcrafted filter \end{itemize}
+We utilize the validation split of the Foggy Cityscapes dataset and the fog validation split of ACDC.
+To ensure a fair comparison between synthetic and real-world conditions, we specifically select medium-intensity fog images from Foggy Cityscapes, closely approximating the visual characteristics of the real fog found in ACDC.
+Our experimental pipeline includes multiple dehazing approaches: first, we apply each handcrafted filter (DCP, CLAHE, MSR) individually and store the results for subsequent processing.
+Second, we process the foggy images using dedicated defogging models (DehazeFormer, MITNet, FocalNet) to generate restored images.
+Furthermore, we evaluate mixed pipelines in two distinct configurations: \begin{itemize} \item \textbf{Filter $\rightarrow$ Model:} Applying a classical dehazing filter first, then feeding the result into a defogging model. \item \textbf{Model $\rightarrow$ Filter:} Applying the defogging model first, followed by refinement via a classical dehazing filter. \end{itemize}

-In addition, we also process the original foggy images using VLM-based editing systems (such as Nano Banana \cite{nanobanana}, Flux \cite{batifol2025flux}) via prompt engineering.
-This full set of pipelines allows us to compare not just image appearance metrics, but downstream perception performance under consistent inputs.
+Finally, we process the original foggy images using vision-language editing models (e.g., Nano Banana~\cite{nanobanana}, Flux~\cite{batifol2025flux}) driven by prompt engineering.
+This comprehensive set of evaluations enables us to compare not only image appearance metrics but also downstream detection and segmentation performance under consistent input conditions.